joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-08-21-sending-an-sms-using-notifications-rest-api-with-postman.md

 > [Notifications SOAP API](https://apiforums.easylink.com/emapidocs/).
 > Currently (August 2023), SOAP API exposes more functions than the REST API.

-## POST - /mra/v1/outbound/sms

-`POST` - `/mra/v1/outbound/sms`: This API call submits a request to send a SMS.
-It requires use of pure JSON request body wherein the SMS metadata (recipient SMS address and user-specified options) and text to be sent in SMS are part of the same JSON construct.

 ## Postman

 We'll use **Postman**, an API platform for building and using APIs, to invoke